 Unlike many other scientific fields, toxicology hasn’t evolved with the times.
 Many of the standard methods that are being used currently were developed 50-100 years ago.
 For example, the short-term and long-term toxicity test methods were developed in 1930s and 1940s respectively.
 Eye and skin toxicity test methods were developed in the 1940s and reproductive and cancer test methods were developed in the 1960s and 1970s.
 We know a lot more now than we did back then but our methods haven’t changed to reflect this.

 We currently seek large effects like death, reduced growth, delayed development, cancer, etc. This entails giving animals large doses of a chemical.
 Humans are rarely exposed to such doses.
-Even though we know small doses can cause an effect — at the level of the DNA or cell — we seldom test it.
+Even though we know small doses can cause an effect — at the level of the protein or cell — we seldom test it.

 Are we missing the big picture?